Mock Porchetta, Perfect for Dinner Party

 Before we talk food, let’s pronounce porchetta correctly.
 It sounds like porketta.
 In Italian, the ch sounds like a k and the c sound like ch as in church.
-Think Chianti and cello and you will always know the correct Italian pronounciation of the letter c.
+Think Chianti and cello and you will always know the correct Italian pronunciation of the letter c.
 By the way, this same rule applies to bruschetta, which is often mispronounced.
+It sounds like brusketta.

 The Mock Porchetta with Root Vegetables

-Do add in as many root vegetables as you can fit in your pan.
+You can add in as many root vegetables as you can fit in your pan.
 I found myself eating them from the pan and having a hard time stopping.
 I never knew rutabagas could taste so good.
-Do serve with with an arugula salad (to follow) which helps to cut through the richness.
+Do serve with with an arugula salad or a Tuscan kale salad, which helps to cut through the richness.
 If you serve as porchetta sandwiches, slice and chop and top with arugula.
 It’s so right together.

 The instructions call for making several cuts into the muscle to stuff the herbs.
 Don’t worry too much if it looks a mess.
 It’s going to be delicious.
 Do give this at least one day to marinate in the refrigerator.

-- 1 three-pound bonless pork shoulder butt pork roast
+- 1 three-pound boneless pork shoulder butt pork roast

 - 1 teaspoon lemon zest

-- 1 tablespoons capers, rinsed, pressed dry and barely chopped
+- 1 tablespoon capers rinsed, pressed dry and barely chopped

 - olive oil